Critical set for surface diffeomorphisms revisited: Introduction

+This dichotomy orients the whole paper.
+When ${\rm Crit}(f,\La)=\emptyset$ the set $\La$ admits a dominated splitting and is, in the generic $C^2$ setting, hyperbolic (corollary \ref{cor:mane2d}); this is the ``essentially hyperbolic'' regime, the two-dimensional counterpart of a one-dimensional map without critical points.
+The substance of the theory lies in the opposite regime, ${\rm Crit}(f,\La)\neq\emptyset$, where domination fails and the critical set records precisely how: the remainder of the paper studies what its presence, and conditions on its dynamics, impose on the global behavior of $f$.

-As a consequence of the first theorem in \cite{PS1} it follows from theorem \ref{p.existence} that for a generic diffeomorphisms of surface, given a compact invariant set $\La$ such that $f_{|\La}$ is far from homotheties $\La$ is a hyperbolic set if and only if ${\rm Crit}(f,\Lambda)=\emptyset$.
-If one considers $C^2-$diffeos, from \cite{PS2} one concludes that any compact invariant set with a dominated splitting, the limit set can be decomposed into a finite number of normally hyperbolic closed curves with dynamics conjugate to irrational rotation, finite number of normally hyperbolic periodic intervals and compact sets conjugate to a hyperbolic ones such that the period of non-hyperbolic periodic points is bounded.
+If one considers $C^2-$diffeomorphisms, not necessarily generic, it follows from \cite{PS2} that for any compact invariant set with a dominated splitting, the limit set can be decomposed into a finite number of normally hyperbolic closed curves with dynamics conjugate to irrational rotation, finite number of normally hyperbolic periodic intervals and compact sets conjugate to a hyperbolic ones such that the period of non-hyperbolic periodic points is bounded.
 For a detailed discussion of results about dominated splitting needed in this paper, see section \ref{sec:preliminaries}.

+\begin{remark} Observe that the hypothesis of theorem \ref{p.existence} requires the far from homotheties property not only for $f$ but for all its powers.
+The main reason is that condition (\ref{FFH}) for $f$ alone does not pass to the iterates.
+Consider an attracting periodic point $q$ of period $n$ whose derivative at the period $D_qf^{n}$ has its two eigenvalues of equal modulus (a homothety up to a rotation; sufficient dissipation only forces $|\det D_qf^{n}|\leq b^{n}$ and does not exclude this).
+Along the period the individual derivatives $D_{f^j(q)}f$ need not be conformal, so $q$ may satisfy (\ref{FFH}) for $f$ with some $\de$, while at scale $n$ one has $g^{nk}(v)=1$ for every $v$ and every $k$, so the analogue of (\ref{FFH}) for $f^{n}$ fails at $q$ for every $\de$.
+A periodic domain, in particular one of large period, can thus be far from homotheties for $f$ yet not for an iterate, and the obstruction to domination it carries is visible only at the coarse time scale: this is exactly what the all-powers hypothesis captures. \end{remark}

-One can wonder if the existence of critical point in an invariant set is a property invariant by conjugacies.
+One may ask whether the existence of a critical point in an invariant set is a property preserved under conjugacy.
 This is not the case for $C^0-$conjugacies: one can have two $C^0-$conjugate surface diffeomorphisms such that the invariant set of one of them is a hyperbolic set (and therefore does not contain critical points) and the other exhibiting a (cubic) tangency (see paragraph ii- in section \ref{examples} for more details).
-However, having critical points is a property invariant by $C^1-$conjugacies since a dominated splitting is preserved by a diffeomorphisms.
+However, having critical points is a property invariant by $C^1-$conjugacies, since dominated splittings are preserved by diffeomorphisms.

-One can go beyond and wonder if being a critical point is independent of change metric and invariant by conjugacies.
-To address that question, one has to slightly modifying the notion of critical point.